lathishlathish/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EXNO 4 Correlation and regression for data analysis
 ## NAME: LATHISH KANNA.M
 ## REG NO: 212222230073
 # Aim :